Furbearer Trapping Seasons

 |Fisher (Carcass collection mandatory)||Nov.
 20 - Dec.
 31||2|

 *ALL BEAVER, RIVER OTTER, RED FOX, GRAY FOX, WILD MINK, COYOTE, and FISHER PELTS must be properly tagged before they are sold, exchanged, given away, otherwise disposed of, or retained for personal use.
 These pelts must be tagged by the last scheduled tagging date of the season.
 Fur dealers are prohibited from buying or selling untagged pelts of these species.
-Foxes and coyotes taken by hunters, instead of being pelt tagged, may be reported online or by telephone (1-877-337-4868).
+Foxes and coyotes taken by hunters, instead of being pelt tagged, should be reported online or by telephone (1-877-337-4868).
+If reported online or by telephone, pelts do not require pelt tags.

-***Please Note: A regulation change went into effect in 2020 that requires trappers to submit fisher carcasses to the Wildlife Division for research purposes.
-Please contact the Wildlife Division to arrange for a pick-up or drop-off date (email@example.com or 860-424-3051).
+***Please Note: Trappers are required to submit fisher carcasses to the Wildlife Division for research purposes.
+Please contact the Wildlife Division to arrange for a pick-up or drop-off date (email@example.com or 860-424-3011).

 State Land Trapping